-- Bill 92, An Act to extend the powers of the Régie de l'assurance maladie du Québec and to amend various legislative provisions (Order of reference given on 26 May 2016). - Bill 99, An Act to amend the Youth Protection Act and other provisions (Order of reference given on 19 October 2016).
+- Bill 99, An Act to amend the Youth Protection Act and other provisions (Order of reference given on 19 October 2016).
 Statutory order - Examination of the 2013-2014 annual reports of the following health and social services agencies: Abitibi-Témiscamingue, Bas-Saint-Laurent, Capitale-Nationale, Chaudière-Appalaches, Côte-Nord, Estrie, Gaspésie-Îles-de-la-Madeleine, Lanaudière, Laurentides, Laval, Mauricie et Centre-du-Québec, Montérégie, Montréal, Outaouais, Saguenay-Lac-Saint-Jean, and of the Cree Board of Health and Social Services of James Bay and the Nunavik Regional Board of Health and Social Services (deferred on 7 October 2014). - Examination of the 2013-2014 annual management report of the Centre régional de santé et de services sociaux de la Baie-James (deferred on 9 October 2014).
 Order in compliance with the Standing Orders Surveillance of public bodies and accountability:

 Examination of the policy directions, activities and management of the Abitibi-Témiscamingue, Côte-Nord, Gaspésie-Îles-de-la-Madeleine and Saguenay-Lac-Saint-Jean health and social services agencies and of the Centre régional de santé et de services sociaux de la Baie-James.
-COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Special Consultations:
+COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Consideration of Bills:

-Bill 102, An Act to amend the Environment Quality Act to modernize the environmental authorization scheme and to amend other legislative provisions, in particular to reform the governance of the Green Fund (Order of reference given on 1 November 2016).
+Bill 102, An Act to amend the Environment Quality Act to modernize the environmental authorization scheme and to amend other legislative provisions, in particular to reform the governance of the Green Fund (Order of reference given on 1 December 2016).
 Statutory order - Examination of the report from the Société de l'assurance automobile du Québec on automobile advertising guidelines. - Examination of the 2013 evaluation report Photo radar devices and red light camera systems.
 Order in compliance with the Standing Orders Surveillance of public bodies and accountability: